bugs181/PopcornTV/readme.md

 # What was PopcornTV?

-PopcornTV was a simple application that allowed an AppleTV to play stream Movies and TV shows directly from torrents.
+PopcornTV was a simple application that allowed an AppleTV to stream Movies and TV shows directly from torrents.
 It pulls from [yts.to]() as well as the Popcorn Time TV API to allow users to watch most Movies and TV Shows Instantly.

 This project is useful only to those running AppleTV 3 or older. <br>
 For AppleTV 4 see the [MediaChannel App](https://github.com/bugs181/AppleTV4-MediaChannel) (Coming soon!)

 ## How it worked

 PopcornTV worked by hijacking the Trailers application on the Apple TV.
-In order to do this effectively we changed the DNS server on the Apple TV to point to your own computer/server.
-This application was initially created in 24 hours as a proof of concept that you are able to stream torrents directly to an Apple TV by generating valid XML for it to read from.
+In order to do this effectively we changed the DNS server on the Apple TV to point to the computer/server running this app.
+This application was initially created in 24 hours as a proof of concept that allows streaming torrents directly to an Apple TV by generating valid XML for it to read from.
 It has since grown into a much more full fledged application.

 We pulled all of our Movies from [YTS]() by using the API that they provide.
 All TV shows used the [Popcorn Time TV API]()